junecastillote/Ms365UsageReport/README.md

 - Windows PowerShell 5.1.

 - The [*ExchangeOnlineManagement PowerShell Module*](https://www.powershellgallery.com/packages/ExchangeOnlineManagement/)- must be installed on the computer where you will be running this script.
-The minimum version required is 2.0.3.
+The *minimum* version required is `2.0.3`.

 - The [*MSAL.PS PowerShell Module*](https://www.powershellgallery.com/packages/MSAL.PS/) must be installed on the computer where you will be running this script.
-The minimum version required is 4.16.0.4.
+The *minimum* version required is `4.16.0.4`.

+- The [*powershell-yaml module*](https://www.powershellgallery.com/packages/powershell-yaml) must be installed.
+The script will use this module to process the configuration file.
+The *minimum* version required is `0.4.2`.

 - A valid mailbox that will be used for sending the report.
 A shared mailbox (no license) is recommended.